modera/foundation-standard/UPGRADE.md

 ## 0.11 (not released yet)

+* bugfix [MPFE-984] Run this query `ALTER TABLE modera_translations_translationtoken CONVERT TO CHARACTER SET utf8 COLLATE utf8_bin;`
+  in MySQL database, this will make `modera:translations:import` command work properly in cases when tokens characters' case has been changed, by default MySQL considered "foo" and "FOO" column values to be identical, by converting the collation to utf8_bin we are telling MySQL to consider those to be different values.
 * [MPFE-980] If you are using nginx configs provided in `.mcloud` or `.whaler` directory please update gzip section as illustrated in this [commit](https://github.com/modera/foundation-standard/commit/d521dd0701ec8784be075e00ef7778ade1707dd5), it will reduce amount of data transferred through the network for about 80%.
 Also it is recommended to enable optimistic